alukosdev/ccsp/guidance/owasp-top-10.md

 - Permits brute force or other automated attacks.
 - Permits default, weak, or well-known passwords, such as "Password1" or "admin/admin".
 - Uses weak or ineffective credential recovery and forgot-password processes, such as "knowledge-based answers," which cannot be made safe.
-- Uses plain text, encrypted, or weakly hashed passwords data stores (see [A02:2021-Cryptographic Failures](#2-cryptographic-failures)).
+- Uses plain text, encrypted, or weakly hashed passwords data stores (see [A02 Cryptographic Failures](#a02-cryptographic-failures)).
 - Has missing or ineffective multi-factor authentication.
 - Exposes session identifier in the URL.
 - Reuse session identifier after successful login.